1. He was born in a small village in the Marche Region

 By the end of the 15th century, Bramante had to flee Milan because his boss was being driven out by an invading French army.
 That’s why he packed his bags in Milan in the year 1499 and headed for Rome.

-During his period in Milan, he completed several projects, some of the most notable being the “Cloisters of Sant’Ambrogio” (1497) and the apse of the “Santa Maria delle Grazie” (1494), where we can also find the famous Last Supper painting by da Vinci.
+During his period in Milan, he completed several projects, some of the most notable being the “Cloisters of the Basilica of Sant’Ambrogio” (1497) and the apse of the “Santa Maria delle Grazie” (1494), where we can also find the famous Last Supper painting by da Vinci.